crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/quickstart.md

 ### Testing the AppSec Component + Nginx

 :::note
-We're assuming that nginx runs on the same machine and listens on the port 80.
-Adapt your test otherwise.
+We're assuming Nginx is installed on the same machine and is listening on port 80.
+Please adjust your testing accordingly if this is not the case.
 :::

-if now try to access `http://localhost/.env` from a browser, our request will be blocked, and we will see the following HTML page:
+if now try to access `http://localhost/.env` from a browser, our If you now attempt to access `http://localhost/.env` from a browser, your request will be blocked, resulting in the display of the following HTML page: will be blocked, and we will see the following HTML page:

 ![appsec-denied](/img/appsec_denied.png)